SharePoint/sp-dev-docs/docs/general-development/sharepoint-online-suite-navigation-control.md

 # SharePoint Online Suite Navigation control
-Learn about master page markup for the Suite Navigation control in SharePoint Online.
+Learn about master page markup for the Suite Navigation control in classic SharePoint Online.

-{insert introductory content}
+> **Important:**
+> Be aware that the guidance given on this page only applies to classic SharePoint Online and cannot be applied to modern SharePoint Online pages.

 ## SharePoint Online Suite Navigation control